skanarul8002/skanarul8002/README.md

 - 😄 **Pronouns:** He/Him

 - ⚡ **Fun fact:** I once participated in a swimming competition during my village festival and won **second prize**!
 I love the thrill of competition, whether it’s in sports or software development.

 ---
-You can follow me for all upcoming global events! 🌍🎉
----

 ## 🛠️ Languages and Tools: